carpentries-incubator/pangenomics/_episodes/13-other-resources.md

 Brynildsrud, O., Bohlin, J., Scheffer, L. et al. Rapid scoring of genes in microbial pan-genome-wide association studies with Scoary.
 Genome Biol 17, 238 (2016). https://doi.org/10.1186/s13059-016-1108-8

-### Clustering analysis of the accesory genome
+### Clustering analysis of the accessory genome

 The Graphical Processing for Pangenome-Linked Exploration [GraPPLE](https://github.com/JDHarlingLee/GraPPLE) repository contains scripts to help users visualize their bacterial pangenome datasets in 3D by using [Graphia](https://graphia.app) network analysis suite.
 These graphs allow exploration of bacterial population structures, gene distributions across populations, and the syntenic order of genes.
 The analysis and visualization are scalable to large datasets comprising thousands of genome sequences.
 While GraPPLE was initially developed to work with [PIRATE](https://github.com/SionBayliss/PIRATE) output, it can also accept gene presence/absence matrices from other compatible tools like [Roary](https://github.com/sanger-pathogens/), [Panaroo](https://github.com/gtonkinhill/panaroo), [PPanGGOLiN](https://github.com/labgem/PPanGGOLiN/tree/master/testingDataset), and others.

-GraPPLE was developed in order to investigate around several key questions:
+GraPPLE was developed in order to investigate several key questions:

 1. How similar are a group of isolates to each other based on the accessory genome?
 To what extent do these groups align with the core genome phylogeny or other relevant categorizations such as geographical location, habitat, clinical presentation, or sampling date?